web-archive-group/ELXN42-Article/elxn42.md

 $ cat elxn42-tweets-with-geo.json | wc -1
 5370
 ```
 We were also able to create a [geojson](geojson.org) file of all the tweets with geographic information associated with them.
-With this geojson file, we were then able to map the tweets fairly simpy with [Leaflet.js](http://leafletjs.com).
+With this geojson file, we were then able to map the tweets fairly simply with [Leaflet.js](http://leafletjs.com).

 Using `geojson.py` from twarc utilities:
 ```bash